30.06.2020 / News

 The effects of the COVID-19 pandemic continue to be felt across our societies.
 Throughout these difficult months, the energy storage sector has proven its value in providing crucial flexibility and system services, helping the energy system to cope with the changing demand patterns.

-As the most critical period of the COVID-19 crisis has passed, we now can start to reflect on the impact of the pandemic, identify lessons learned, and begin the hard work of reinvigorating the economy and accelerating our efforts to fight climate change.
+As the most critical period of the COVID-19 crisis has passed, we can now start to reflect on the impact of the pandemic, identify lessons learned, and begin the hard work of reinvigorating the economy and accelerating our efforts to fight climate change.

 Energy Storage Sector Comes to Terms with the COVID-19 Pandemic Impacts